upstarter/automata/CONTRIBUTING.md

 👍🎉 First off, thanks for taking the time to contribute! 🎉👍 Please reach out to [ericsteen1@gmail.com](mailto:ericsteen1@gmail.com) if you have any questions.

-### Welcome to the Automata project!
+### Welcome to The Automata Project!

 ##### We are eager for your contributions and very happy you found yourself here!
 Here are our current needs:

-- Elixir Design, Architecture & Coding Best Practices Expertise
+- Elixir Alchemists with Design, Architecture, OTP Best Practices Expertise
 - AI, Cognitive Architecture & Behavior Tree Expertise
 - ETS, BlackBoard System, Utility AI Expertise
 - Test Coverage